pengziyu912-design/sudoku/README.md

 Bash

 python sudoku_solver.py
 A file selection window will pop up.
-Select any Sudoku image (e.g., one generated in step 1).
+Select any Sudoku image.

 Alternatively, you can drag and drop the image file path into the terminal.